-(10)In its communication of 3 March 2010 entitled 'Europe 2020: A strategy for smart, sustainable and inclusive growth' (the 'Europe 2020 Strategy'), the Commission recognised that increasing women's labour market participation is a precondition for boosting growth and for tackling demographic challenges in Europe.
-The Europe 2020 Strategy set a headline target of reaching an employment rate of at least 75 % for the Union population aged between 20 and 64 years by 2020.
-It is important that a clear commitment be made to eliminate the persisting gender pay gap and that a reinforced effort be made to tackle all barriers to women's participation in the labour market, including the existing 'glass ceiling' phenomenon.
-The Porto Declaration, which was signed by the Heads of State or Government on 8 May 20211, welcomed the new Union headline targets on jobs, skills and poverty reduction and the revised social scoreboard proposed by the Commission in its communication of 4 March 2021 entitled 'The European Pillar of Social Rights Action Plan'.
-That Action Plan provides that, in order to achieve the overall goal of an employment rate of at least 78 % among the Union population aged between 20 and 64 years by 2030, it is necessary to strive to at least halve the gender employment gap compared to 2019.
-Enhancing women's participation in economic decision-making, on boards in particular, is expected to have a positive spill-over effect on women's employment in the companies concerned and throughout the whole economy.
-In the aftermath of the COVID-19 crisis, gender equality and inclusive leadership matter more than ever, in line with the need to make full use of the available pool of talent, of both women and men.
-Research has shown that inclusion and diversity enable recovery and resilience.
-They are of vital importance in ensuring the Union's economic competitiveness, encouraging innovation and enhancing professional standards on boards.
+(5a) The Europe 2020 Strategy for Smart, Sustainable and Inclusive Growth recognised that increasing women's labour market participation is a precondition for boosting growth and for tackling demographic challenges in Europe.
+The Strategy set a headline target of reaching an employment rate of 75 % for women and men aged 20 to 64 years by 2020, as well as a clear commitment to the elimination of the persisting gender pay gap and a reinforced effort to tackle all barriers to women's participation in the labour market, including the existing 'glass ceiling' phenomenon.
+The Porto Declaration signed by the Heads of State and Government on 8 May 20216 welcomed the new EU headline targets on jobs, skills and poverty reduction as well as the revised Social Scoreboard proposed by the Commission in the European Pillar of Social Rights Action Plan.
+In order to achieve the overall goal of an employment rate of 78 % among the Union's population aged 20 to 64 by 2030 %, it is necessary to strive to at least halve the gender employment gap compared to 2019.
+Enhancing women's participation in economic decision-making, on company boards in particular, is expected to have a positive spill-over effect on women's employment in the companies concerned and throughout the whole economy.
+In the aftermath of the COVID-19 crisis, gender equality and inclusive leadership matter more than ever, in line with the need to make full use of the available pool of talent, of both men and women.
+Research has shown that inclusion and diversity are enablers of recovery and resilience.
+They are of vital importance in ensuring Europe's economic competitiveness, encouraging innovation and enhancing professional standards on company boards.